top of page

 Pomegranates, in particular though, have had ties to female fertility and sexuality.
 Even mythologically, Persephone--a young, fertile, beautiful goddess--was tempted by the pomegranate and lost her freedom and autonomy for it.

 Pomegranates are obnoxious to eat if you don't love the flavor, but I love them.
-I think they're the closest we can get to fresh red currants in America, which isn't saying much... but the bright, tart, fresh flavor makes me think of my elusive love for ribes rosso.
+I think they're the closest we can get to fresh red currants in America, which isn't saying much... but the bright, tart, fresh flavor makes me think of my love for the elusive ribes rosso.

 So!
 Now that the sun sets so silly early (thank you, daylight savings) I found myself itching to do something inside and not go out.
 I had pomegranates.
 I had just enough silly messy things to pull together a mini staging spot for some of these flavors.
 Rich, vibrant, wonderful fruits, cheese, honeys, and flavors galore.